archiverjs/node-archiver/README.md

 #### archive.addFile(inputStream, options, callback)

 Adds a file to the Archiver stream.
-At this moment, options must contain "name".
-If the "store" option is set to true, the file will be added uncompressed.
+At this moment, options must contain `name`.
+If the `store` option is set to true, the file will be added uncompressed.

 #### archive.finalize(callback(written))